Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Bright modes of the electromagnetic environment and reduced Hamiltonian

 \section{Bright modes of the electromagnetic environment and reduced Hamiltonian}

-We now represent the vector field operators $\{\hat{\mathbf{f}}_{\omega}(\mathbf{r})\}$ and the scalar field operators $\{\hat{g}_{\omega \mathbf{n} \nu } \}$ through the emitter-centered modes (e.g. \cite{buhmann_casimir-polder_2008}, \cite{feist_macroscopic_2021}, \cite{miano_quantum_2025}).
-Following Ref.~\cite{feist_macroscopic_2021}, we aim at eliminating the degrees of freedom of the medium-assisted reservoir and the scattering-assisted reservoir that are not excited by the quantum emitters.
-Hence, starting from Eqs. \ref{eq:Hint}, \ref{eq:Elect}, and \ref{eq:Emat}, we introduce the auxiliary interaction operator $\hat{F}_j^{(M)}$ describing the coupling between the $j$-th emitter and the the medium-assisted reservoir
+We now represent the vector field operators $\{\hat{\mathbf{f}}_{\omega}(\mathbf{r})\}$ and the scalar field operators $\{\hat{g}_{\omega \mathbf{n} \nu } \}$ in terms of the emitter-centered modes (e.g. \cite{buhmann_casimir-polder_2008}, \cite{feist_macroscopic_2021}, \cite{miano_quantum_2025}).
+Following Ref.~\cite{feist_macroscopic_2021}, we aim to eliminate the degrees of freedom of the medium-assisted reservoir and the scattering-assisted reservoir that are not excited by the quantum emitters.
+Hence, starting from Eqs. \ref{eq:Hint}, \ref{eq:Elect}, and \ref{eq:Emat}, we introduce the auxiliary interaction operator $\hat{F}_j^{(M)}$ describing the coupling between the $j$-th emitter and the medium-assisted reservoir

 Similarly, from Eqs. \ref{eq:Hint}, \ref{eq:Elect}, and \ref{eq:Esca}, we introduce the auxiliary interaction operator $\hat{F}_{j}^{(S)}$, describing the coupling between the $j$-th emitter and the scattering-assisted reservoir